"The Vineyard Always Comes First"

 But vineyard quality rests not only with the vine itself.
 Care, experience and ingenuity must be exercised to guarantee the proper health of the soil so that each vine has all it needs to produce fruit worthy of a fine winemaker's talents.
 Here is where both Paul and Mitch rise to a level envied by others and equaled by few.

-For J. McClelland Cellars only the finest vineyards are chosen based on their history of wines produced plus the meticulous attention paid to the soil and each vine.
+For all wines under the JMC Luxury Portfolio, only the finest vineyards are chosen based on their history of wines produced plus the meticulous attention paid to the soil and each vine.
 As Mitch says, "A visual inspection is important but tasting wines produced from the site, with a conscientious effort to separate winemaking influences, is paramount to determining the character of the vineyard."

 As important as balance is to a wine's quality and appeal, it is also extremely important in the vineyard but often overlooked in the search of expedience and quantity over quality.
 Mitch and Paul look at the number of clusters per vine based on the terroir of each vineyard.
 Throughout the growing season they closely monitor the even spacing and consistency of ripeness in the clusters and drop any that overlap.
 Leaves are cautiously pulled when necessary to give each cluster the proper sunlight and laterals are removed to concentrate energy back to the vine.